12 – The Richterswil Museum (Canton Zurich, Switzerland)

 Rescuing from oblivion the history and stories of our early Hastons and related ancestors.

-His father, Henry Hiestand, was a 1727 immigrant to America from the German Rhineland.
-But the Hiestand family originated in Canton Zürich of Switzerland.
+His father, Henry Hiestand, immigrated to America from the German Rhineland in 1727.
+However, the Hiestand family originated in Canton Zürich, Switzerland.
 They were Anabaptists (Mennonites) who had to flee their Swiss homeland because of persecution for their simple Biblical faith.

-Daniel, a first generation born-American, was a very simple man who had 13 or so children and dozens of grandchildren who scattered from Tennessee throughout the Midwest and pretty much all over the Western USA.
+Daniel, a first-generation born-American, was a very simple man with 13 or so children and dozens of grandchildren who scattered from Tennessee throughout the Midwest, Southwest, Western states, and pretty much all over the United States.

 An Association of Daniel Haston’s Descendants and Other Folks Who Are Interested in Daniel and His Extensive Family

-Daniel’s original surname was Hiestand, but it morphed into many different spellings–Haston, Hastin, Hasten, Hasting, Hastings, Hastain, etc. Regardless of how our “H” names are spelled, we are all members of one big family.
+Daniel’s father, our earliest immigrant ancestor, was Henrich Hiestand.
+The original Hiestand surname first appeared in 1401.
+The name has morphed into many different spellings–Haston, Hastin, Hasten, Hasting, Hastings, Hastain, etc. Regardless of how our “H” names are spelled, we are all members of one big family.

-And you certainly don’t have to carry one of those names to be a part The Daniel Haston Family Association.
-Anyone related to the family, directly or indirectly, is welcome to join in as we seek to research, preserve, and honor the history and heritage of the vast Daniel Haston family.
+You certainly don’t have to carry one of those names to be a part of The Daniel Haston Family Association.
+Anyone related to the family, directly or indirectly, is welcome to join us as we seek to research, preserve, and honor the history and heritage of the vast Daniel Haston family.

 We will be making known some of the association’s financial needs along the–annual costs of our website as well as some opportunities to assist with some Haston heritage projects.